There are a multitude of Everesting blogs and a selection of quotes alone are enough to put you off, or at the very least, think again.

 However, I have a different challenge in mind.
 Before I was a cyclist, I was a climber and in climbing circles, there’s a challenge known as the Seven Summits: climbing the highest mountain on each of the world’s seven continents – Everest being one of these.

-My nod towards this will be to (attempt to), complete seven Everestings.
-Five down, two to go.
-I have the climbs identified and hope to ride them in 2018 and/or 2019.
+My nod towards this will be to (attempt to), complete (at least), seven Everestings.
+Six down, one to go.
 The final one will be Mont Ventoux from Bedoin: arguably the best climb in the world.
 It’s already been Everested, but it’s so beautiful, I don’t care.
+I also have to admit to having a suburban target in mind (in Belgium!) and I’m also in the ongoing process of attempting a Double Everesting on a magical hill on Exmoor (although this may prove to be my nemesis)!

 Training for an Everesting